Glucose-1-phosphate phosphodismutase

-Hence, this enzyme has one substrate, D-glucose 1-phosphate, and two products, D-glucose and D-glucose 1,6-bisphosphate.
+This enzyme characterised from Escherichia coli and rabbit muscle converts two molecules of glucose 1-phosphate into one of glucose and one of glucose 1,6-bisphosphate.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
+This enzyme is a type of transferase, specifically one transferring phosphorus-containing groups (phosphotransferases) with an alcohol group as acceptor.
 The systematic name of this enzyme class is D-glucose-1-phosphate:D-glucose-1-phosphate 6-phosphotransferase.
-This enzyme participates in glycolysis / gluconeogenesis and starch and sucrose metabolism.
+It participates in starch and sucrose metabolism.